OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

 If you are using hardware XDP offload you may have to set ``use-percpu-hash`` to false and build and install the XDP filter file after setting ``USE_PERCPU_HASH`` to 0.

+In the XDP filter file, you can set ``ENCRYPTED_TLS_BYPASS`` to 0 if you don't want to bypass the encrypted TLS 1.2 packetsin the eBPF code.

+If you are not using vlan tracking (``vlan.use-for-tracking`` set to false in suricata.yaml) then you have also to set the VLAN_TRACKING define to 0 in ``xdp_filter.c``.

 Intel NIC setup
 ~~~~~~~~~~~~~~~